RishiRajKhanna/NoShow/README.md

 ## 5. How to Run the Project

-To replicate the analysis, run the scripts from the command line in the following order:
+To replicate the analysis and modeling, run the scripts from the command line in the following order:

 ```bash
 # 1. Initial data processing